unrealwork/atsd-use-cases/USInternationalTrade/README.md

 ### 2016: Year in Review
 ------------------------

-Below is an image of the top countries for U.S. export and imports in 2016.
+How did 2016 look for the United States?
+Below is a figure of the top countries for U.S. export and imports in 2016.
 The table to the right of the below graphs provides monetary values for exports, imports, and the trade balance (export minus import) between the U.S. and each respective country, continent, or organization.
 The table is sorted by trade balance, with the highest negative trade balances showing at the top.
 You may sort the table as you wish by accessing the Chart Lab portal (button below) and clicking on the column headers.

-In 2016, the locations with which the United States had the highest negative and positive trade balances with was China and Hong Kong at **- $319 billion** and **$25.1 billion**, respectively.
+In 2016, the locations with which the United States had the highest negative and positive trade balances were China and Hong Kong at **- $319 billion** and **$25.1 billion**, respectively.

 ![Figure 2](Images/Figure2.png)